 Two companies that do mini-cruises to the these islands with a viewing of Fort Boyard as one of the highlights.
 You can either book half-day or full-day tours :

-http://www.navipromer.com/en/index.php (going to all 3 islands from La Rochelle port, about a 10-minute walk away AND our favorite operator. their staff is SO staff and bicycles are allowed - except during the months of July & August).
+https://www.navipromer.com/ (sorry, only see it in French).
+This company leaves from La Rochelle port, about a 10-minute walk away AND our favorite operator.
+Their staff is SO kind and bicycles are allowed - except during the months of July & August.

 http://inter-iles.com/ (also going from La Rochelle port)

 For those that choose to explore île D'Aix, there is another option to get there.
 You need to drive about 45 minutes south of La Rochelle and take the 'lifeline' ferry (20-minute trip and bicycles accepted on this one).
 More info here :

 Sitting down here (see link), water dangling over waters edge (or sitting on public benches) and watch people with the 3 towers and old port as back drop.
 Directions from Escale Rochelaise to the spot :